trusttri/RfC_dumper/README.md

 2. `cd RfC_dumper`

-3. Before running the script, create a new database called *wikum*, then go to /RfC_dumper/db and dump the wikum.sql to it. `mysql -u root -p wikum < wikum.sql` It's important that the name of database is wikum, since I fixed the name in grab_rfcs.py.
+3. Before running the script, create a new database called *wikum*, then go to /RfC_dumper/db and dump the wikum.sql to it (`mysql -u root -p wikum < wikum.sql`).
+It's important that the name of database is wikum, since I fixed the name in grab_rfcs.py.

 4. Run the script: `python grab_rfcs.py [name of json file] [password of DB]`.
 For example in my case it was `python grab_rfcs.py rfcs.json Scott605`